katharina-beriault/Final_Project_Vegan-Snack-Recommender_Clustering/README.md

-**User experience with Streamlit:**
+**User experience with Streamlit**
 - a user will view a sample of four random products
-- after choosing the most appealing snack a new random sample of five similar products (=same cluster) is shown
+- after choosing the most appealing snack a new random sample of five similar products (= same cluster) is shown
 - via the product link the user can directly access an online shop to buy the product